Skip to main content

 Employer and Employee Contributions

-• Taiwan’s social security system comprises the Labor Insurance Program (LIP), National Health Insurance Program (NHIP), and Labor Pension Program (LPP).
+• Taiwan’s social security system comprises the Labor Insurance Program (including ordinary accident insurance and employment insurance where applicable), the Labor Occupational Accident Insurance system, the National Health Insurance Program (NHIP), and the Labor Pension Program (LPP).

-• National Health Insurance Program (NHIP): Employers pay 60% of the total premium.
+• National Health Insurance Program (NHIP): Employers generally pay 60% of the ordinary NHI premium.

-• Labor Pension Program (LPP): Employers must contribute a minimum of 6% of the employee’s monthly salary.
+• Labor Pension Program (LPP): Employers must contribute a minimum of 6% of the employee’s monthly wage to the labor pension account where the Labor Pension Act applies.

 Comparison with Surrounding Countries (Average Contributions)